German teens sharing more 'brutal' content in chat groups | DW | 19.02.2020

 Videos depicting horrific violence and rape have been found circulating in high school students' chat groups across the country.
 Youngsters are often unaware of the consequences of being caught with illegal content.

-Police and educators in Germany are concerned over an increasing amount of violent, extremist and illegal content being shared by German teens in online chat groups like WhatsApp.
+Police and educators in Germany are concerned over an increasing amount of violent, extremist and illegal content being shared by German teens in online chat group platforms like WhatsApp.

 In a report published Wednesday by newspapers of the Funke Mediengruppe, the German Federal Criminal Police Office (BKA) warned that chats are becoming more "radical and brutal."